Skip to main content

 • Suppressing invites for customers who experienced delays or issues

-• Splitting review requests between two platforms such as TrustPilot and Feefo.
-(Which is allowed in the TP terms, as long as the split is random)
+• Splitting review requests between two platforms such as TrustPilot and Feefo (which is permitted, as long as the split is random)

-The approach I used was to only send automated invites to customers whose orders were in stock and fulfilled with next-day delivery.
+I opted to only send automated invites to customers whose orders were in stock and fulfilled with next-day delivery.

 This small adjustment still reached >80% of customers, felt organic, and prompted a natural range of scores.
-As older, more toxic reviews ‘aged out’ after 12 months and were replaced at a slower rate the TrustScore steadily increased from 3.6 to over 4.5.
+As older, more toxic reviews ‘aged out’ and were replaced at a slower rate the TrustScore steadily increased.

-It is better not to send automatic invites to potentially toxic reviewers, or switch to a generic trustpilot link that doesn’t automatically flag reviews as ‘verified’.
+It is better not to send automatic invites to potentially toxic reviewers, or when the risk is high switch to a generic TrustPilot link that does not automatically flag reviews as ‘verified’.

 TrustPilot can automatically send emails inviting your customers to leave a review, or you can do it yourself.